filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/differences-with-ethereum/index.md

 In Ethereum, `SELFDESTRUCT` is the only way to send funds to a smart contract without giving the target smart contract a chance to execute code.

 In Filecoin, any actor can use `method 0`, also called a bare-value send, to transfer funds to any other actor without invoking the target actor's code.
-You can think of this behaviour as having the suggested [`PAY` opcode](https://eips.ethereum.org/EIPS/eip-5920) already implemented in Filecoin.
+You can think of this behavior as having the suggested [`PAY` opcode](https://eips.ethereum.org/EIPS/eip-5920) already implemented in Filecoin.

 ## Precompiles